National Heritage Science Strategy

 The 2010 National Heritage Science Strategy

-The 2010 strategy identifies eight themes for action under two main objectives:
+The 2010 strategy identified eight themes for action under two main objectives:

 - Demonstrating the public benefit of heritage science; increasing public engagement and support for it:

 1. Increasing public benefit, by developing better ways to understand, demonstrate and measure the economic and social benefit of heritage and heritage science.

 2. Developing policy - aligning heritage science work with wider national priorties, and addressing the internal gaps in knowledge and practice identified in the three NHSS reports (see below)